Primary

 Stay low in an athletic stance and use your whole body to create waves, not just your arms.
 Focus on making the waves reach the anchor point with each repetition.

-Want Battle Rope Circuit in your program?
+See where Battle Rope Circuit fits in your weekly plan

 Stand holding one rope end in each hand.